 - Beware of special events, rain, and road construction.
 From Carolina Panthers games to summer crowds at Carowinds, the NASCAR Hall of Fame, and other attractions, any number of special events or circumstances like spring showers or winter storms could result in road closures or delays.
 Check the city's website for the latest traffic alerts.

 - Be aware of cell phone driving laws.
 Note that while local laws allow for cell phone use while driving, it is permitted only for voice calls, so refrain from texting, e-mailing, or other activities on your phone while driving.
 Cell phone use is completely prohibited for drivers under 18 years of age.

 - Rent a bicycle.
 Charlotte B-Cycle has several rental stations located throughout the city, including in Uptown, Belmont, and South End.
-For $8, bikes can be used for unlimited two hour rentals and returned to any B-station.
+For $5 per every 30 minutes, bikes can be used and returned to any B-station.
 They are a great way to explore the city's parks and greenways or travel to and from a number of neighborhood breweries, restaurants, boutiques, galleries, and music venues.